SUNLU Photopolymer Resin for 3D Resin Printing

 Baby Yoda

-Actually, you may be thinking – there’s a thin horizontal line around his tummy – yes, there is – and I think the fingers on the hand at the back (exact same hight) have been stunted – but I also seem to recall hearing something odd at about that position in the printing – could be an issue with the printer having sat doing nothing for months – I don’t believe for a second that has anything to do with the resin.
+Actually, you may be thinking – there’s a thin horizontal line around his tummy – yes, there is – and I think the fingers on the hand at the back (exact same height) have been stunted – but I also seem to recall hearing something odd at about that position in the printing – could be an issue with the printer having sat doing nothing for months – I don’t believe for a second that has anything to do with the resin.

 Leave a Reply